hearbenchmark/hear-eval-kit/README.md

 ```
 python3 -m heareval.tasks.runner all
 ```

 You can also just run individual tasks:
 ```
 python3 -m heareval.tasks.runner [speech_commands|nsynth_pitch|dcase2016_task2]
 ```
-Secret tasks will also follow the same pattern above.
-The names of the tasks are not disclosed for the participants.

-**_NOTE__**: To run the pipeline on secret tasks please ensure to initialise and update the `hearsecrettasks` submodule.
+**_NOTE__**: To run the pipeline on secret tasks please ensure to initialise, update and install the `hearsecrettasks` submodule.
 This repository is not available for participants.
+If the submodule is set up :
+- Both the aforementioned commands will work for secret tasks as well.
+- Running with the `all` option will trigger all the available set of open and secret tasks.
+- To run individual tasks, please use the corresponding `task` name.
+The secret task names are are also hidden and listed in the `hearsecrettasks` submodule.

 Each pipeline will download and preprocess each dataset according